-I’m sure this sounds familiar: You’re trying to install the latest iOS 15 release, back up and upgrade to a new iPhone, or download that cool app your friend told you about, and your iPhone says the storage is full.
+I’m sure this sounds familiar: You’re trying to install the latest iOS release, upgrade to a new iPhone, take photos or record video, or just download that cool app everyone’s talking about, and your iPhone says the storage is full.

 To see how much storage all your apps and data are taking up on your iPhone’s storage, open the Settings app, select General, then iPhone Storage.
-Up top you’ll see a bar graph showing your total iPhone storage and which types of data are filling it up.
-Beneath that you’ll find a list of applications on your phone and how much room they take up, both for the app itself and its stored data.
+At the top, you’ll see a bar graph showing your total iPhone storage and which types of data are filling it up.
+Beneath that, you’ll find a list of applications on your phone and how much room they take up, both for the app itself and its stored data.

 It may take several seconds for your iPhone to show the graph, as it takes time to scan and analyze its storage.
 Even after the chart first appears, you’ll want to wait several seconds more for it to stabilize, as the app list and storage sizes can change while your phone completes its analysis.

-Your iPhone Storage menu will divide that bar up top into familiar categories like Apps, Media, Photos, and Mail, but also an Other category that is sometimes very large.
-It’s common for Other to be in the 5-10GB range, but if it’s way over 10GB, it has probably grown out of control.
-You can scroll all the way down to the bottom of the app list to see how much space “System” and “Other” are taking up.
+Your iPhone Storage menu will divide that bar up top into familiar categories like Apps, Media, Photos, and Mail, but also an Other/System Data category that is sometimes very large.
+It’s common for System Data to be in the 5GB to 20GB range, but if it’s way over 20GB, it has probably grown out of control.
+You can scroll all the way down to the bottom of the app list where you will see iOS, which are the files required by the system and are usually around 10GB, and System Data, which are files other than apps and downloads that are collected by iOS.
+Tap on System Data to see how much space it is taking up.

-The Other category is big and varied, because it’s a real catch-all category.
-It’s comprised of system files, caches, Siri voices (if you’ve downloaded other voices), logs, updates, and so much more.
-One of the biggest culprits for Other growing out of hand is streaming lots of music and video.
-When you download video or music from the iTunes store, TV app, or Music app, it’s indexed as Media.
-But streams have caches used to ensure smooth playback, and those are categorized as Other.
+The Other/System Data category is big and varied because it’s a real catch-all category.
+It’s comprised of system caches, logs, Siri voices (if you’ve downloaded more than one), updates, and so much more.
+One of the biggest culprits for Other/System Data growing out of hand is streaming lots of music and video.
+When you download video or music from the iTunes Store, TV app, or Music app, it’s indexed as Media.
+But streams have caches used to ensure smooth playback, and those are categorized as Other/System Data.

-How to reduce the size of Other data
+How to reduce the size of Other/System Data on an iPhone

-You can’t get rid of Other entirely, but you can sometimes reduce its size.
+You can’t get rid of Other/System Data entirely, but you can sometimes reduce its size.

 First, let’s try clearing your Safari caches.
 Open Settings > Safari and choose Clear History and Website Data.
 If you have a lot of Safari tabs open on your iPhone, you might want to close most of them, too.

 Finally, go back to iPhone Storage and look at the apps list.
-Most of the apps store data that is categorized as Apps, but some will keep caches that are categorized as Other.
-If, say, the Podcasts app is taking up a couple gigabytes of space, it’s likely mostly cached data.
-Deleting the app and re-downloding it might put a dent in the Other category.
+Most of the apps store data that is categorized as Apps, but some will keep caches that are categorized as Other/System Data.
+If, say, the Podcasts app is taking up a couple of gigabytes of space, it’s likely mostly cached data.
+Deleting the app and re-downloading it might put a dent in the Other/System Data category.

-The nuclear option: Backup and Reset with iTunes
+The nuclear option: Backup and Reset your iPhone

-When the backup is done, disconnect your iPhone and head to Settings > General > Reset and choose Erase All Content and Settings.
+When the backup is done, disconnect your iPhone and head to Settings > General > Reset, and select Erase All Content and Settings.
 This will return your iPhone to an out-of-the-box state.
-When it restarts and it’s in the initial setup process, re-connect it to your computer with iTunes open, and follow the instructions on screen to restore your device.
+When it restarts and it’s in the initial setup process, re-connect it to your computer with iTunes open, and follow the instructions on the screen to restore your device.

-This is the longest and most involved way to reduce the size of Other storage, but it’s also the best; there’s just no way to get it any smaller than it will be after a fresh reset and restore.
+This is the longest and most involved way to reduce the size of Other/System Data storage, but it’s also the best.
+There’s just no way to get it any smaller than it will be after a fresh reset and restore.